toby-alpha/transparent-devboard/README.md

 The Dev Board is based off the ESP32 C3 Mini module.
 It contains a USB-C port, power LED, user LED, 3x WS2812B 2020 Adressable LEDs, >6V voltage input, as well as all GPIO being broken out.
 The USB-C connector is inline to conform to a slim profile.
 It also has a JST SH connector for i2C connections.

+It's specially manufactured from a transparent FR4 material to give it's unique look.

 ## Why I designed this?

 I was really intrigued with the concept of a transparent PCB, after seeing a JLCPCB advertisement for it.
 This prompted me to create an ESP devboard, that would be useful in many scenarios, while also exploring this new technology.
 The PCB also serves as a great method of education, showing inside of the complex electronics.